orientechnologies/orientdb-docs/src/etl/Transformer.md

 When OrientDB runs the ETL module, transformer components execute in a pipeline to modify the data before it gets loaded into the OrientDB database.
 The operate on received input and return output.

-Before execution, it always initalizes the `$input` variable, so that if you need to you can access it at run-time.
+Before execution, it always initializes the `$input` variable, so that if you need to you can access it at run-time.

 - [CSV](#csv-transformer)
 - [FIELD](#field-transformer)